-There’s nothing I used to love more than the clink of ice cubes as they fall into a gin and tonic, fizzing Prosecco as the cork leaves the bottle, but sometimes love is not enough, it can get complicated!
+There’s nothing I used to love more than the clink of ice cubes as they fall into a gin and tonic, fizzing Prosecco as the cork leaves the bottle and the smell of Aperol on a hot summers day, but sometimes love is not enough, it can get complicated!
 This is why I’ve decided to call it quits on drinking for good.

 Drinking is a way of life for many Irish.
 Our biggest problem is not how much we drink but how we drink.
 Just as much as we can enjoy a cold beer or glass of wine on a summers afternoon, we can loathe the troubles alcohol brings.

-Most Saturdays and Sundays for weeks on end I woke up dehydrated, anxious and nauseated after a few sociable drinks kicked on to a club or karaoke, where 1 drink would lead to 20!
+Most Fridays, Saturdays and Sundays for months on end I woke up dehydrated, anxious and nauseated after a few sociable drinks kicked on to a club or karaoke, where 1 drink would lead to 20!
 The fears, the tears and alcohol amnesia would have crippled me for days necessitating a dark room, cold shower, beach swim and salty food to restore any semblance of humanity.
-A short time into my alcohol free life I feel worlds away from that wretched creature who used to wake up cracking one bloodshot eye open and cursing her appauling life choices.
+A short time into my alcohol free life I feel worlds away from that wretched creature who used to wake up cracking one teary bloodshot eye open and cursing her appauling life choices made the night before.

 I’ve become slightly mystified as to why I kept doing it when it caused significant pain to my head, stomach, pockets and mental health.

 I, like others used alcohol as a social lubricant to gain a greater confidence and ease myself into unfamiliar surroundings.
 Did you know for women, binge drinking is defined as more than four drinks in one sitting.
 I couldn’t believe this.
 It sounds like what used to be a regular night for me and most people I know!
-Drinking too much is normalised, so we forgive each other’s drunken tomfoolery and tolerate hangovers and recovery periods as if it’s par for the course.
+Drinking too much is normalised, so we forgive each other’s drunken tomfoolery, antics and complete bullshit.
+We tolerate hangovers and recovery periods as if it’s par for the course.

-As I started to reflect more honestly on my relationship with alcohol, I realised uncomfortably that almost every regrettable decision I’d made had occurred under its influence and often made me feel anxious, guilty and sick to the stomach.
+As I started to reflect more honestly on my relationship with alcohol and how it made me feel, I realised uncomfortably that almost every regrettable decision I’d made had occurred under its influence and often made me feel anxious, guilty and sick to the core.
 Growing up in a household affected by addiction I did not want my life to follow suit.
 I started to wonder…could I actually give up alcohol?
 Could I eliminate it from my life?

 Like many of us I’ve abstained from alcohol for a month under the guise of a detox, a fresh start to the year.
 Despite feeling better afterwards, I always looked forward to resuming normal service at the bar.